jlblumberg/jlbeacon/README.md

 ## <a name="Outline">Outline</a>

-A web app built to secure an interview at [Beacon](https://beacon.com/).
+A web app built to prove my commitment to securing an interview at [Beacon](https://beacon.com/).
 It allows users to find the best (fastest) sea-route for shipping freight between two lat-long coordinates.
 The app makes use of a private API called [Searoutes](searoutesAPI.com) to get the routing data.
 You can view the live site [here](https://covid-19-data-viz.netlify.app/).

 ## <a name="Installation_Instructions">Installation Instructions</a>